GogaRUFI/instruction-processor/README.md

-# instruction-processor

 ASSUMPTIONS:

-1. Any version of Java can be used.
-I decided to use Java 8.
+1. Any version of Java can be used (Java 8).
 2. Instruction record table presented in the assignment is an analog of a DB table - which means that:
-    - the data model has been defined already
+    - the data model has been defined
-    - the data is stored permanently in a data storage and can be read by request from our report service at any point of time
+    - the data is stored permanently in a data storage and can be requested by our report service at any point of time
-    - the data has been validated already before saving it into the storage
+    - the data has been validated
-3. Settlement date defines when the client wished the payment to be settled with respect to the instruction’s date - which means:
+3. Settlement date defines when the client wished the payment to be settled with respect to Instruction date - which means:
-    - if for some reason the instruction’s date is ahead of it’s settlement date (in other words - instruction has been received and processed by our system with a delay) we have to shift the settlement date to the instruction’s date.
+    - if for some reason the Instruction date is ahead of Settlement date (in other words - instruction has been received and processed by our system with a delay) we have to shift the Settlement date to the Instruction date.
-4. Report requrenments of the assignment don’t define how exactly data has to be structured - which means:
+4. Assignment doesn't define strictly how report's data has to be represented - which means:
-    - the data can be represented by several tables and sorted by any column.
+    - the data can be represented by several tables
+    - can be sorted in a preferred way
     - default values can be flexible.
     For example:
-        - if for some entities we don’t have instructions with type SELL - we don’t define any ranks for that entity and don't display them in the report.
+        - if for some entities we don’t have instructions with type SELL - we don’t display any rank for that entity in the report.
-        - if we requested a report with total amounts for a specific period of time - we don’t display records for those dates which have no instructions.
+        - if we requested a report with total amounts for a specific period of time - we don’t display records for those dates which have no instructions settled.
-        - if we requested a report with total amounts for a specific period of time - we display total amount as 0 for those instruction types which didn't take place for a specific date.
+        - if we requested a report with total amounts for a specific period of time - we display total amount as 0 for  instruction types which didn't take place for a date.
-    - in real life I would request more details about the report before proceeding with the task.
+    In real life I would request more details about the report before proceeding with the task.

 IMPLEMENTATION NOTES: